Personal profile

 Biography

 Dr Kathryn Richardson is a Senior Research Fellow in Statistics at the Norwich Medical School.
-Her research focusses on the application of pharmacoepidemiological methods in the analysis of electronic medical record and cohort study data to examine the patterns and consequences of medication use in older people.
-Dr Richardson is currently an Alzheimer’s Society research fellow, leading a project aiming to refine her earlier work into the impact of anticholinergic bladder medications on dementia incidence.
-Previously she led an Alzheimer’s Society funded project on anticholinergic medications and benzodiazepines, conducted an NIHR funded project on medications for sleep disturbance in dementia and has co-authored 50 articles in peer-review journals (https://www.uea.ac.uk/drug-safety-and-dementia).
-Kathryn has expertise in the analysis of electronic medical records, particularly CPRD and HES, as well as considerable experience with MRC CFAS and TILDA.
+Her research focusses on the application of pharmacoepidemiological methods to examine the patterns and consequences of medication use in older people.
+Dr Richardson recently completed an Alzheimer’s Society postdoctoral fellowship, refining her earlier work into the impact of anticholinergic bladder medications on dementia risk.
+Previously she led an Alzheimer’s Society funded project on anticholinergic medications and benzodiazepines and conducted an NIHR funded project on medications for sleep disturbance in dementia.
+Dr Richardson has expertise in the analysis of electronic health records, and leads access to the Norwich Epidemiology Centre's CPRD multi-study licence.

 Career